Mahatma Gandhi on a 1969 postage stamp of the Soviet Union. |

 Ferdinand Marcos and father of current Philippine president Benigno Aquino III).

 n his early years, the former President of South Africa Nelson Mandela was a follower of the non-violent resistance philosophy of Gandhi.
 Bhana and Vahed commented on these events as "Gandhi inspired succeeding generations of South African activists seeking to end White rule.
-This legacy connects him to Nelson Mandela...in a sense Mandela completed what Gandhi started."
+This legacy connects him to Nelson Mandela...in a sense Mandela completed what Gandhi started.""Christ gave us the goals and Mahatma Gandhi the tactics." – Martin Luther King Jr, 1955

-Mahatma Gandhi District in Houston, Texas
+Mahatma Gandhi District in Houston, Texas |

 Gandhi's life and teachings inspired many who specifically referred to